-In the many years our Idaho trial lawyers have represented injured people, few clients have wanted us to work on hourly fee instead of a contingency fee at the outset of a case.
+The contingency fee or “No fee unless you win” allows many people who otherwise couldn’t do so obtain access to legal services.
+In the many years our Idaho personal injury attorneys have represented injured people, few clients have wanted us to work on hourly fee instead of a contingency fee at the outset of a case.

 Clients Like Contingency Fees